forwardemail/forwardemail.net/app/views/faq/index.md

 8. Click "Next Step" to proceed

-9. When prompted for "SMTP Server", enter <code>smtp.forwardemail.net</code> and leave the port as <code>587</code>
+9. When prompted for "SMTP Server", enter <code>smtp.forwardemail.net</code> and change the port to <code>465</code>

 10. When prompted for "Username", enter the full email address of an alias you created under <a href="/my-account/domains" target="_blank" rel="noopener noreferrer" class="alert-link">My Account <i class="fa fa-angle-right"></i> Domains</a> <i class="fa fa-angle-right"></i> Aliases (e.g. <code><hello@example.com></code>)

 11. When prompted for "Password", paste the password from <strong class="text-success"><i class="fa fa-key"></i> Generate Password</strong> in step 3 above

-12. Leave the radio button checked for "Secured connection using TLS"
+12. Select the radio button for "Secured connection using SSL"

 13. Click "Add Account" to proceed